-The Directors are responsible for preparing the Annual Report and the financial statement in accordance with applicable law and regulations.
+The directors are responsible for preparing the financial statements in accordance with applicable law and regulations.

-Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have elected to prepare the financial statements in accordance with IFRSs as adopted by the European Union.
-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
-In preparing these financial statements, the Directors are required to:
+Company law requires the directors to prepare financial statements for each financial year.
+Under that law they have elected to prepare the financial statements in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs as adopted by the EU) and applicable law.

+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
+In preparing these financial statements, the directors are required to: